 By Tessa Eskin

-In the spring of 1943, Albert Hoffman made history as the first person to intentionally ingest LSD, creating Bicycle Day in the process.
+In the spring of 1943, Albert Hofmann made history as the first person to intentionally ingest LSD, creating Bicycle Day in the process.

 The Swiss chemist made accidental contact with the substance a few days prior, while working with what he thought was an entirely conventional medical compound in his lab.

-A true scientist, Hoffman knew he had to investigate further.
-Three days later, on April 19th, Hoffman prepared a 250-microgram dose of LSD.
+A true scientist, Hofmann knew he had to investigate further.
+Three days later, on April 19th, Hofmann prepared a 250-microgram dose of LSD.
 He ingested the compound at 4:20 in the afternoon.
 He felt mild effects at 5pm, and, accompanied by his lab assistant, got on his bicycle to head home.